james-stevens/pyrar/README.md

 The EPP plug-in has only been tested with a registry that supports the [RFC 8748](https://www.rfc-editor.org/rfc/rfc8748) `fee-1.0` extension, but registries that do not support this should work, although setting up the pricing will be more work!

-Registries that use differential prices, but do not support `fee-1.0` would not be supported without significant code changes.
+EPP Registries that use differential prices, will **need** to support `fee-1.0`.
+EPP Registries with flat pricing (all domains are the same price) can be supprted without `fee-1.0`.

-By "differential prices", I mean different prices for different domains (e.g. most newGTLDs), as opposed to a single flat price (e.g. COM & NET).

 #  What Works - right now

 ## General
-- Can automatically add tables, columns & indexes to the database after an upgrade
+- Can automatically add tables, columns & indexes to the PyRar or P/DNS database after an upgrade

 ## Users / Accounts